 Your prize for finishing the game is to play it again and try to beat your high-score, much as the prize for licking random needles you find in the park might be Hepatitis-C. One playthrough won't show you all the games, but it'll show you most of them, and are all you need to run away screaming.

-If you want more 90s British gameshow action, there's an iPhone Crystal Maze out now, although I haven't tried it.
-Still no sign of anything based on Interceptor though, and we never did get a game based on Knightmare for PC.
-(Don't feel bad though, all the attempts to make one were terrible .)
+If you want more 90s British gameshow action, there's a mobile game based on The Crystal Maze, although I haven't tried it.
+Still no sign of anything based on Interceptor (opens in new tab) though, and we never did get a game based on Knightmare (opens in new tab) for PC.
+(Don't feel bad though, all the attempts (opens in new tab) to make one were terrible (opens in new tab).)
 Do you remember any other nostalgic gameshows that deserved to make the interactive jump?
 Comment!